Bloc/Webflow-BlocJams-Screencasts/07-album-covers-and-interactions.md

 * positioned absolute
 * left and bottom with 20px of space for `albumPlay`

+We've added an overlay to our album cover with an opacity of 50% so that the album art still appears, yet allows our text to show up without issue.

 Our albums are looking good, but they're oh-so static.
 Let's add some hover interactions:

 > Within the new UI for Webflow, interactions are under the **Assets** panel.
 However, the same rules apply as you're creating them.